glacials/twos.dev/src/cold/china.md

   "A photo of a wire rack with vegetables laying on it, like cabbage and green onions."
 }}

-Summer shared a joke that in the winter, when restaurants ask if you want a beer from the fridge or the pantry, the fridge ones are 0ºC (32ºF) while the pantry ones are -30ºC (-22ºF).
+Summer shared an anecdote that in the winter, when a restaurant asks if you want a beer from the fridge or the pantry, the fridge ones are _warmer_.

-## Drinking Together
+## Water

-Many countries have moments when everyone raises their glasses and drinks: "cheers", "skål", "salud", etc.

-China has the same (干杯 _ganbei_, literally "dry cup"), but it seems less acceptable to drink outside of these times.
-Whenever I attempted to sip independently someone would steal a glance and interject with a cheery “干杯！ganbei!” that brought the table to the moment.

-Meals were filled with dozens upon dozens of "干杯 ganbei!"s.
+Tap water in China is not potable.
+Filters are around but after generations of boiling water, everyone just likes hot water more than cold.

+In retrospect, it makes total sense evolutionarily why some cultures would benefit from cold water and some from hot.

 ## Smoking

-Smoking in China is technically banned in restaurants, but everyone does it anyway.
-There’s no enforcement, and the tobacco industry is nationalized.
-Tobacco comprises 5–10% of government revenue.
-(TODO: Stats, citation)
+Smoking in restaurants is technically banned, but everyone does it because there's no enforcement.
+And there's no incentive to enforce it because tobacco is nationalized and comprises 7% of government revenue.^[https://www.theexamination.org/articles/how-china-became-addicted-to-its-tobacco-monopoly]

 ## Purchasing Unfinished Homes